-The holidays are a time to spend with family and friends, and that is what I plan to do for the next several days.
+Holiday Traditions – The holidays are a time to spend with family and friends, and that is what I plan to do this year during Christmas week.

-Instead of blogging about the usual SacramentoRevealed.com topics during this holiday season, I thought it would be interesting to learn about the holiday traditions of various different cultures.
+Instead of blogging about the usual SacramentoRevealed.com topics during this holiday season, I thought you may find it interesting to learn about the holiday traditions of various different cultures.

 Following is a sampling of holiday traditions of various cultures – past and present.
-Please feel free to comment and add to this list of holiday traditions.
 You will notice that many of the holiday traditions have a common theme – family, gifts, feasting and goodwill.

 Christmastide.
 Christmastide, also known as the Twelve Days of Christmas, begins on December 25 and ends before the Feast of the Epiphany on January 8.
 The Feast of the Epiphany commemorates the visit of the Magi to the baby Jesus.
 In medieval England Christmastide was a period of continuous feasting and revelry.
 Christmastide ends on the Twelfth Night (made famous by Shakespeare’s play of the same name).